 Creamy risotto without the constant hands-on stirring?
 Yes!
 Instant pot risotto with grilled vegetables takes minimal effort for exceptional results.
 Ready in 30 minutes.

-The Instant Pot is not the be-all and end-all for everything in my opinion, but it does make a great risotto in less time and, specifically, much less hands-on time.
-The traditional method requires standing and continuous stirring the rice for a good 20 minutes.
+The Instant Pot is not the be-all and end-all for everything in my opinion, but it does make a great risotto in less time than the traditional method – specifically, much less hands-on time.

 I used two recipes for inspiration – Lexi’s Clean Kitchen and Hip Pressure Cooking.
 After 3 tries, I landed on the tweaks and additions I’m happy with.